dhh1128/codecraft.co/big-crud-isnt-big-data.md

 I was really disappointed that Microsoft backed off of its ambitious WinFS project.
 It would have helped home users tame some of this ever-increasing data.

----

-Looking to the Future of Computing in a Big Data Environment | Data Center PostData Center Post (2014-03-17 02:31:07)

-[…] do is dump data onto massive tape libraries and archive it for a decade, it’s not really in the big data sweet spot.
-You may be wrestling data, and it may be big, but you’re not really pursuing the problem […]